conceptadev/rockets-starter/README.md

 1. Open Docker Desktop
 1. Open the _Containers / Apps_ menu.
-1. Select the container app containing `rockets-starter`.
-(It will be using the `maz37/rockets-node` image.)
+1. Select the container app whose name includes **rockets-starter**.
 1. Click the _CLI_ button to connect to the running docker app's terminal.

+Open a new terminal window, and you should find yourself in the `/workspace` directory.

-You are now ready to initialize and run [the sandbox](#the-sandbox) in your docker container!.
+You are now ready to initialize and run [the sandbox](#the-sandbox) in your Docker container!

 ### Local Machine